About Our Organization

 Over the past 64 years, the Arts Council has undergone many name changes and moved to various locations.
 However, the mission has always stayed the same.
 In pursuit of fulfilling this mission, the Arts Council partnered with a local artists’ cooperative titled the Visual Arts Cooperative in 2003.
 The group is comprised of 30+ local and regional artists.

-From 2016-2025, the Arts Council occupied 16 B N Spanish Street and operated under three gallery spaces, the ACSEMO Gallery, the Visual Arts Cooperative Gallery, and the Micro Galleries.
+From 2016-2025, the Arts Council occupied 16 B N Spanish Street and operated under three gallery spaces: the ACSEMO Gallery, the Visual Arts Cooperative Gallery, and the Micro Galleries.
 This building also featured a sensory-inclusive classroom called the Collab Lab.
 Previously, the Arts Council had occupied the 32 N Main Street building.
 While there we had three different galleries: Jean Chapman Gallery, Gallery 100, and Lorimer Gallery.

 Established in 2003, First Friday with the Arts is an event created to uplift local galleries and businesses in and around Downtown Cape Girardeau.
-The participants are called our Friends and First Friday and are encouraged to remain open during extended First Friday hours and host a special event or activity.
+The participants are called our Friends of First Friday and are encouraged to remain open during extended First Friday hours and host a special event or activity.

 Contact